tier6tank/doubles/trunk/dupfinder/readme.txt

 2) The rest is pretty simple:

 For each compiler, there is a special makefile.
+In unix, there is also a (still experimental) autotools implementation.

 For building the program with visual c++ - compiler, just type the following: